AMCAT Automata Fix Questions with Answers (All Three Types)

 }

-Problem: Find the index of the equilibrium element in an array.
-An equilibrium element is one where the sum of all elements on its left equals the sum on its right.
+Problem: Find the equilibrium element in an array.
+An equilibrium element is one where the sum of all elements to its left equals the sum of all elements to its right.

 #include <stdio.h>